-When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters.
-When trapping for EWB/BB, separate traps with different lure combinations by at least 30 meters.
+When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters (65 feet).
+When trapping for wood borers or bark beetles, separate traps with different lure combinations by at least 30 meters (98 feet).